-The name Schiopetto is a myth in Italian wine, a lighthouse.
+The name Schiopetto is a myth in Italian wine, a beacon.
 The famous wine critic H. Johnson even calls Mario Schiopetto "the legendary pioneer of Collio wine".
 For it was Mario Schiopetto who, with the first "Tocai Friulano", the first pure white wine made from the Tocai grape, created respect and renown and a whole new understanding of Italian white wine.
-And with this, he planted Friuli in the consciousness of the wine world in a lasting and powerful way.
+And thus planted Friuli sustainably and tremendously in the consciousness of the wine world.

 Today the Azienda Agricola Mario Schiopetto belongs to the Rotolo family.
 In 2014 Emilio Rotolo took over the traditional company from Mario Schiopetto's children Maria Angela, Carlo and Giorgio, but gently and with great respect and with the involvement of the Schiopetto family in the task of living up to this great heritage.
 Emilio Rotolo says with reverence: "One can only learn from Mario Schiopetto: his cellar is a cathedral, an absolute sensation, and the vines are a marvel.
 He has my utmost respect, his heritage deserves the greatest devotion."
 And he begins to tell.